Varsha-Verma/git/Git_Interview_Questions.md

 ### Q. What is a branch in Git?
 Answer: A branch in Git is a separate line of development that allows developers to work on a specific feature or bug fix without affecting the main codebase.
 Each branch is a separate copy of the codebase that can be modified independently, and changes made to one branch do not affect the other branches until they are merged together.

+### Q. Why do we require branching in GIT?
+Answer: With the help of branching, you can keep your branch, and you can also jump between the different branches.
+You can go to your past work while at the same time keeping your recent work intact.

 ### Q. What is a commit in Git?
 Answer: A commit in Git is a snapshot of changes made to the codebase at a specific point in time.
 Each commit includes a unique identifier, a commit message that describes the changes made, and a reference to the previous commit.
 Commits are used to track changes to the codebase over time and to revert to previous versions if necessary.

+or

+Git commits "records changes to the storehouse" while git push " updates remote refs along with contained objects" So the first one is used in a network with your local repository, while the latter one is used to communicate with a remote repository.

 ### Q. What is a merge conflict in Git?
 Answer: A merge conflict in Git occurs when two or more developers make conflicting changes to the same file or lines of code.
 Git is unable to automatically merge the changes, and the developers must manually resolve the conflict by editing the affected files and deciding which changes to keep and which to discard.